 Rhythms of Grace is a worship and faith formation experience for children and families with or without special needs takes place on a few chosen Sundays of each year at 4pm.
-Our next service will be held the first Sunday in Lent, March 10.
+Our next service will be held sometime in the fall of 2019.
+Please check back for upcoming dates.
 Rhythms of Grace combines a sensitive, mindful celebration of the Holy Eucharist with a wealth of developmentally appropriate, experience-based activities.
 It takes a full-bodied approach to worship and faith formation - engaging children from the top of their heads to the tips of their toes.
 It invites lively participation from each and every person and welcomes the whole community - the whole Body of Christ.

 While it was designed by Audrey Scanlan and Linda Snyder for children on the Autism spectrum, many children with different needs including children with Down syndrome, emotional deficits and motor disabilities have found this worship meaningful, including children and families without special needs.